-The Architecture of St John The Baptist.
+The Architecture of

 The 12th Century church of St. John the Baptist, Widford, is very interesting, both historically and architecturally.
 We know that there has been a building on this site from the very earliest days.
 The present building dates from about 1100 and the Norman mouldings are preserved in the wall above the south door.
 The building is constructed of flint and stone.
 The nave was built first, with the piscina (the basin for washing the communion chalice) marking the east end.
 The doors into the church, both north and south, were hung in about 1286 by craftsmen from a neighbouring village, Much Hadham.